josephabero/ItemRoutingSystem/README.md

 ```

 # Known Issues
-1. Current Branch and Bound Implementation is Single Access and always begins traversal from Start node
+1. Current Branch and Bound Implementation for Single Access does not guarantee optimal path due to random starting node access point chosen (The optimal access point may be excluded from consideration)
-2. Current Branch and Bound Implementation may be slower than intended as size 7 and higher input sizes take longer than 15 seconds
+2. Single Access and Multi-Access Branch and Bound Implementation is slower than intended as Matrix Reduction takes time due to data structure.
-3. Some invalid user inputs will crash the program due to unexpected values that are not handled.
-4. On Windows, `SIGALRM` is an unknown signal, so any algorithm with a timeout exception will crash.
+3. On Windows, `SIGALRM` is an unknown signal, so any algorithm with a timeout exception will crash.
+4. On Windows, some ASCII values in the menu may be unknown and appear as Question Blocks.

-# Completed Tasks (For Beta Release 1: 1.2.0)
+# Completed Tasks (For Beta Release 1: 1.3.0)

 Justin Sung

+	Repetitive Nearest Neighbor Algorithm
 	Matrix Reduction